-- Rate recover delayed and set to start July 1, 2022 - Rate increases will by in 25% increments with full recovery over 4 years

-2. Standardized Metro Industrial Waste Discharge Services (e.g. permit reviews, applications, and monitoring)
+- Rate recover delayed and set to start July 1, 2022 - Rate increases will by in 25% increments with full recovery over 4 years - 2.
+Standardized Metro Industrial Waste Discharge Services (e.g. permit reviews, applications, and monitoring)

 Greg Moser from Procopio provided a draft agreement and discussion on aspects of the agreement.
-He noted it was in draft so not being shared, however, he requested to be contacted if anyone was interested in being part of the development.
+It is in draft so I'm not going to share it now but contact me if you are interested in being part of the development.
 Committee members are reviewing it and will discuss at the next meeting.
 A second round of comments is likely before we present anything to the group.